Tooth decay is the process of a tooth’s mineral content being dissolved. A cavity, or caries, is a hole in a tooth that is caused by tooth decay.

 Do I have a cavity?

 If you experience pain when eating something cold or sweet, and the pain goes away fairly quickly, you may have a cavity.
 If it is a cavity, the sooner you get it taken care of, the less severe the damage will be.
 A toothache that is not sensitive to cold may have another cause.
-See us at Dental Associates of Delaware in our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, and Millsboro Office for proper diagnosis and treatment.
+See us at Dental Associates of Delaware in our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, Millsboro Office, and Newark Pediatric Office for proper diagnosis and treatment.

 What causes tooth decay?